devkitPro/deko3d/Primer.md

 - Otherwise, the `cbAddMem` callback is called, which is expected to in turn call `dkCmdBufAddMemory` in order to resolve the situation.
 If the callback doesn't add enough memory, a fatal error is raised.

 This mechanism is intended to be used for command buffers backed by dynamic memory, so that they can refill themselves with fresh new memory as needed.

+Command lists can be reused by other command lists as well.
+When `dkCmdBufCallList` is called, a reference to the specified `DkCmdList` is inserted into the currently recording command list.
+This is useful for recording a certain set of commands only once, and afterwards calling this sublist as many times as desired from a parent command list.
+This also means that sublists need to stay valid for the total lifetime of their parent(s).

 `DkCmdBuf` objects are *externally synchronized*; in other words, they are not in charge of synchronization themselves and thus multiple threads cannot use the same command buffer at the same time.
 The intended workflow in a multithreaded application is to have multiple worker threads recording commands independently (each fitted with its own command buffer), and have the parent thread collect and submit all the `DkCmdList` handles from the worker threads.